 28. Lake Powell

-Lake Powell is a popular destination for boating, fishing, swimming, and hiking.
-There are also many scenic areas around the lake that are perfect for photography.
-Some of the best things to do at Lake Powell include:
+Lake Powell is a popular boating, fishing, swimming, and hiking destination.
+Many scenic areas around the lake are perfect for photography.

 29. Verde River State Park